-These sweet and savory pan roasted brussels sprouts with sausage, apples, and pecans are definitely NOT the sprouts you heard about as a kid from the previous generations who had to eat them plain, boiled and waterlogged with maybe just a pinch of salt.
-These sprouts are dreamy and packed with a flavor profile that will have you asking for a second helping.
+These sweet and savory pan-roasted brussels sprouts with sausage, apples, and pecans are definitely NOT the sprouts you heard about as a kid from the previous generations who had to eat them plain, boiled and waterlogged with maybe just a pinch of salt.
+These sprouts are dreamy and will have you asking for a second helping.
 And while this dish clearly has the essence of Fall, I’m breaking the seasonal rules and eating it this Spring too.
 I give you permission to do so as well.

 I never ate brussels sprouts as a kid.
 There were a lot of other things I had to eat in the veggie genre that I wholeheartedly threw a fit about, but brussels sprouts were a veggie I never encountered.
 In fact, I didn’t acknowledge the existence of these green mini cabbage resemblances until about two years ago when some friends came over for a shared dinner and threw a pan of these into my oven.
 It was one of those moments where you see a veggie with a bad rap enter your world unannounced and your faced with two choices:

 I went for option #2 and it was literally a green eggs and ham moment.
 Yes, Sam I Am, I do like love brussels sprouts!
 And I would eat them here or there.
 Especially when they are these sweet and savory pan-roasted brussels sprouts.

 The brussels sprouts in this dish are teamed up with sweet potatoes, shallots, Honeycrisp apples, pecans, and some mild chicken Italian sausage.
 A little balsamic vinegar and a generous serving of butter round out the dish.
 And of course, top it off with some finely grated Parmigiano-Reggiano.